On the centre of mass of a random walk

-The representation~\eqref{eq:weighted-sum} leads via the Lindeberg--Feller theorem for triangular arrays to the following central limit theorem; we write `$\tod$' for convergence in distribution, and $\cN_d ( \mathbf{m} , \Sigma )$ for a $d$-dimensional normal random variable with mean $\mathbf{m}$ and covariance $\Sigma$. \begin{proposition} If~\eqref{ass:basicd} holds, then, as $n \to \infty$,
+The representation~\eqref{eq:weighted-sum} leads via the Lindeberg--Feller theorem for triangular arrays to the following central limit theorem; again, see Appendix~\ref{sec:appendix} for the proof.
+We write `$\tod$' for convergence in distribution, and $\cN_d ( \mathbf{m} , \Sigma )$ for a $d$-dimensional normal random variable with mean $\mathbf{m}$ and covariance $\Sigma$. \begin{proposition} If~\eqref{ass:basicd} holds, then, as $n \to \infty$,

 \end{proposition}